salmaelkorchi/CyberRL-DDoS-Agent/README.md

 At the end of training, a message indicates that the training is complete, and episode statistics are printed to track the agent's performance over time.

-# Training the agent with RL:
+# Training the agent with RL :

 The results below indicate that the agent learns and improves over episodes by adjusting its action policy through exploration and exploitation of information stored in the Q-table.